enachan1/valenzuela-project/README.md

 3.)
 Press <kbd>Ctrl</kbd> + <kbd>f</kbd> and type **auth_type**

 4.)
-The default is config, change it to cookie.
+The default is config, change it to cookie. <br />
 ![auth_type](https://i.ibb.co/KctnckR/Screenshot-2024-05-10-005140.png)

 #### Importing the database in phpMyAdmin.